cognitedata/jetfire-cli/README.md

 action: update

+# Optional, default: null
+# List of email adresses to send emails to on transformation errors
+notifications:
+  - my.email@provider.com
+  ...

 # Required
 # The API key that will be used to run the transformation,
 # specified as the name of an environment variable.